thecodeteam/mesos-module-dvdi/README.md

-DVD CLI and REX-Ray must be installed on each Mesos agent node using the isolator.
+DVD CLI and REX-Ray must be installed on each Mesos agent node that uses the docker volume isolator.
 The installation can (and should) be tested at a command line.

 Example DVD CLI command line invocation to test installation of REX-Ray and DVD CLI:
 ---